Priyansh6747/Nutrilio/Backend/Documentation/User.md

 GET /john_doe
 ```

-**Note:** For existing users who don't have a `meals` field, it will automatically default to an empty list.
+**Note:** For existing users who don't have an `activity_factor` field, it will automatically default to 1.375.
+Similarly, missing `meals` fields default to an empty list.

 ---